Scientific Name

 How to Grow and Care

-If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast.
+The growth is fast if the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated).
 You can get blooms already after 2-3 years after birth.

 See more at How to Grow and Care for Matucana.